 - You can allocate each vehicle with different geofences

-The new dashboard has been made easier to use, as well as adaptable to iOS and Android, and has several unique features that makes it stand out as a fleet management system
+The new dashboard has been made easier to use, as well as adaptable to iOS and Android, and has several unique features that make it stand out as a fleet management system

 Most importantly, you get a safety report that covers the number of miles driven, miles driven (in case you cross 80 miles per hour), hard break activity, and time spent driving late at night.